11 Best Business Bank Accounts for LLC in 2025

 Fees—Transaction, Minimum Balance, Early Termination, Daily Batch

 In many cases, the main concerns are monthly maintenance fees and other charges that can add up.
-Many banks offering accounts for LLCs have sought to attract small business owners by waiving monthly fees under certain circumstances or dropping monthly fees entirely.
-Fees can show up in many places, however, including
+Many banks offering LLC accounts have sought to attract small business owners by waiving monthly fees under certain circumstances or dropping monthly fees entirely.
+Fees can show up in many places, however, including.

 • Transaction fees